joshlewis-py/project_start_script/README.md

 "python main.py ***project title***"

 To Do:

-- Test in system compatibility.
+- Test system compatibility.
-- Generate a README.md file. *Done*
-- Ensure pep8 compliance. *Done*
 - Look into creating a more user friendly way to run the command.

+Complete:
+- Generate a README.md file.
+- Ensure pep8 compliance.